theDalton01/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. creates a directory named my_first_directory in the /tmp/ directory
 7. Move the file betty from /tmp/ to /tmp/my_first_directory
 8. Deletes the file betty from  /tmp/my_first_directory
+9. Delete the directory my_first_directory that is in the /tmp directory